Is teaching a requirement for the Neuroscience Ph.D. program?

 How could someone with a strong interest in Physics/Math/Engineering/Computer Science fit into the Neuroscience Ph.D. program?

 We strongly encourage such students to apply.
 Our program aims to draw undergraduates with strong quantitative backgrounds (e.g., majors in mathematics, physics, engineering and computer science, in addition to well-trained biology and psychology majors) into neuroscience.
-We aim to do that in a way that allows them to continue to develop their quantitative skills in the context of a rigorous training in neuroscience.
+This allows them to continue to develop their quantitative skills in the context of a rigorous training in neuroscience.
 Students in the Quantitative and Computational Neuroscience track within the Neuroscience Ph.D. must fulfill all the requirements of the Neuroscience Ph.D.
 In addition, their electives should be in quantitative courses, and their Ph.D. research should be in quantitative and/or computational neuroscience.

 What is the Joint Degree Program in Neuroscience?

-The joint graduate degree program in Neuroscience is designed for students that want to do a Ph.D. primarily based on another discipline, but with a neuroscience component.
+The joint graduate degree program in Neuroscience is designed for currently enrolled Princeton graduate students that want to do a Ph.D. primarily based on another discipline, but with a neuroscience component.
 Students graduate with a Ph.D. degree in X and Neuroscience where X is their home department-- for example, Psychology and Neuroscience, or Molecular Biology and Neuroscience, or Philosophy and Neuroscience.

-The program is designed for maximum flexibility.
 Students apply to a home department and follow the Ph.D. rules and requirements of that home department.
-Further requirements to qualify for the Joint Degree in Neuroscience are very simple: (1) one of the student's thesis committee members must be a member of the core PNI faculty; (2) the students' Ph.D. thesis research must have a significant neuroscience component; and (3) the PNI faculty member on the students' thesis committee and the Directors of Graduate Studies of both the home department and Neuroscience should indicate their approval.
-Students normally register for the Joint Degree when they pass their general exams.
+Further requirements to qualify for the Joint Degree in Neuroscience are: (1) one of the student's thesis committee members must be a member of the core PNI faculty; (2) the students' Ph.D. thesis research must have a significant neuroscience component; and (3) the student's advisor and the Directors of Graduate Studies of both the home department and Neuroscience should indicate their approval.
+Students may register for the Joint Degree when they pass their general exams.